crazy-max/docker-ejtserver/README.md

 ## Usage

+### Docker Compose

 Docker compose is the recommended way to run this image.
-You can use the following [docker compose template](examples/compose/docker-compose.yml), then run the container:
+Copy the content of folder [examples/compose](examples/compose) in `/var/ejtserver/` on your host for example.
+Edit the compose and env files with your preferences and run the following commands:

 ```bash
 docker-compose up -d
 docker-compose logs -f
 ```

+### Command line

-Or use the following minimal command:
+You can also use the following minimal command :

 ```bash
 docker run -d -p 11862:11862 --name ejtserver \